Frontware/Weladee-odoo/README.md

 If records have been deleted on Weladee, you will call gRPC function **GetDeleted**.
 It will return all IDs of deleted record for a specific table.

+**GetDeleted** is called on the following tables:

+- Approval
+- Holiday
+- Job
+- Skill

 ![](https://img.shields.io/badge/Developed%20by%20-Frontware%20International-orange)
 --------------------------------------------------------------